ernesto1/monochrome/README.md

 These shell scripts were written two support this conky setup:

 - A launcher script for executing multiple conky configs
-- A new package update script
+- A script to monitor for new package updates

 For more details on these scripts [see this wiki](https://github.com/ernesto1/monochrome/wiki/Scripts).